 - Now, we will take the input from the user and the object is created.

-- And at last, create the user chooses to perform the operation they need and print the value in the output.
+- And at last, the user chooses to perform the operation they need and print the value in the output.

 Example: